nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 **Notes:**

 1. refer to [rust-toolchain.toml](#rust-toolchain.toml) to ensure you are using the correct toolchain in your project.
-2. despite using Docker, your machine will still need to be running a compatible driver, in this case for Cuda 11.4.1 it is >=470.57.02
+2. despite using Docker, your machine will still need to be running a compatible driver, in this case for CUDA 11.4.1 it is >=470.57.02
-3. if you have issues within the container, it can help to start ensuring your gpu is recognized
+3. if you have issues within the container, it can help to start ensuring your GPU is recognized
    - ensure `nvidia-smi` provides meaningful output in the container
    - NVidia provides a number of samples https://github.com/NVIDIA/cuda-samples.
 In particular, you may want to try `make`ing and running the [`deviceQuery`](https://github.com/NVIDIA/cuda-samples/tree/ba04faaf7328dbcc87bfc9acaf17f951ee5ddcf3/Samples/deviceQuery) sample.
-If all is well you should see many details about your gpu
+If all is well you should see many details about your GPU